ganeshrex/Python/README.md

 # Python
 Python learnings
-This file will be udpated with date and content for every commoit completed.
+This file will be updated with date and content for every commit completed.